bw-donor-mgmt/back-end/README.md

 The response you will get back after registering or loggin (with correct credentials) is the username, id, and the token for the user.
 This token needs to be saved in local storage as authorization header.
 If there is no token saved to header, the user will not be able to access any other endpoint.

 A user object will have an id, username (string), password (string), role (string).
 All of these are required but you DO NOT need to specify id since the database will automatically give the new user an id.
 You only need to send username and password

-  Response Example
-	``{
-	"message": "welcome user user21!",
-	"id": 28,				"token":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6InVzZXIyMSIsImlhdCI6MTU3NDA5MTAwOCwiZXhwIjoxNTc0MTc3NDA4fQ.957dRoi580QO3wM1LbK-dnEkyn7Agm8PLxHSbGKvXso"
-	}``

 ####  Registering A User

-endpoint: /register
+##### Endpoint:  `"/register"`
 Use an axios.post to send a user object.
 You do not need to write a key/value pair for id.
 An unique id will be given to each user upon signing up.
+An organization can already exist in the database.

-Example:
+###### Example:

-	``{
+	`{

 	username: "John1",

 	password: "1111",

-	organization: "Peace for All" //optional
+	organization: "Peace for All"

 	}`